 Good content marketing is all about relationships, and when done authentically, that can take a long time.
 Fortunately, the next technique moves a lot faster.

 8. Utilize Schema Markup

 Google has a powerful algorithm that relies on many factors, but it’s not magic.
 Like any piece of code, it can have trouble understanding the context of certain information or sometimes, what it’s even looking at.

 Schema markup is a way of structuring the data on your website so that Google gets additional clues into what information is being presented and why.
 This goes well beyond simple meta tags and title tags.

 For example, you can tell Google that you’re serving up a post detailing a recipe, or a video, or a certain type of data.

 You can use schema meta properties to let Google know which Facebook and Twitter profile is associated with your business.

 The list goes on.

 Structured data gives you a simple, easily-implemented advantage over anyone who isn’t using it.
-Google encourages its use and has published a comprehensive guide about how and when it should be used.
+Google encourages SEO experts to use it and has published a comprehensive guide about how and when it should be used.

 Schema has become even more important as Google has expanded the use of rich snippets.
 Using schema gives you a much greater chance of having your content chosen for rich results in certain categories.